EmilRamsvik/Digital-Garden/docs/Working/Agile.md

 - Programmers are always saying you cannot make software as you do a car or a table, but why not?
 Are the complexities in writing code that much different from building a car?
 Anyways, the lean principles are derived from Toyota.
 - Agile, is similar to *Aiguille* in French, which means needle.
 - "If you cannot cancel or kill the product, you are not the product owner" - Kijana Woodard
+- In a retro, you should not adress cooperation or inter-collegial issues, those are not relevant for the team to solve.